metabrainz/design-system/guidelines/style-guidelines.md

 #### Colon and semi-colons

-We avoid these.
-When possible we’ll write 2 sentences instead, or separate the clauses using a dash (with a space on either side).
+When possible we’ll write 2 sentences instead, for ease of reading.
+Otherwise you use whatever fits best.

 #### Apostrophes